 - Non-owner occupied properties

 - High LTV cash out loans

 Also loan amounts below 200k can present some obstacles as well.
 The “sweet spot” for a no cost mortgage rate is excellent credit, 40% equity, primary residence, no cash out and a loan amount above 280k.

 There is no exact list of lenders that offer no-cost mortgage rates in California so you’ll have to do some research online (or use us!).
 When calling (or emailing) around for your quotes just ask the Loan Officer if his or her loan programs offer a zero cost mortgage rate option.

 If the answer is “yes” ask the Loan Officer to clearly define what a no-cost interest rate is with them; does it mean that all closing costs are covered (every single penny)?

 Are All Zero Cost Mortgage Rates In California The Same?

 They are not.
-Some lenders quote zero costs rates that still have third party fees and other lenders still have lender fees being charged directly to the borrower.
-Asking the right questions to the Loan Officer an ensure a clear understanding of what is being offered to you.
+Some lenders quote zero costs rates that still have third-party fees and other lenders still have lender fees being charged directly to the borrower.
+Asking the right questions to the Loan Officer and ensure a clear understanding of what is being offered to you.